 So, while we have come very far, we still have a long way to go.
-In 2016 ECPAT published the results of a two-year global study on the sexual exploitation of children in the context of travel and tourism.
+In 2016 ECPAT published the results of a 2-year global study on the sexual exploitation of children in the context of travel and tourism.
 Congressman Smith, of course, was at our global launch here in the U.S. The study's 47 recommendations set the stage for the next phase of our work.
 I'm also sharing copies of that with you.
 The executive summary and recommendations again are outside on the table and also on our website.

-But one of the most important recommendations calls for all businesses, not just those in the travel industry, to take place - to take steps to protect children from sexual exploitation, that all of them adopt child-protection policies, train, and join ECPAT's Code of Conduct.
-So we are delighted, of course, about the new provisions introduced as part of the TVPRA by Congressman Smith calling for U.S. [government] employee travel to take place with companies that have signed The Code.
+1 that all of them adopt child-protection policies, train, and join ECPAT's Code of Conduct.
+So we are delighted, of course, about the new provisions introduced as part of the Trafficking Victims Protection Reauthorization Act [TVPRA] by Congressman Smith calling for U.S. [Government] employee travel to take place with companies that have signed The Code.